SJBOC Moorings

 Saul Marina lies opposite SJBOC moorings.
 Boats moving to and from Saul Marina are assisted by a short ‘no mooring’ stretch between the SJBOC boats.
 This space also creates a ‘winding hole’ for SJBOC vessels.

-A traffic light operated by the bridge keeper controls access from the Stroudwater onto the G&S Canal.
+A traffic light operated by the Bridge Keeper controls access from the Stroudwater onto the Gloucester-Sharpness Canal.

-Boaters leaving their SJBOC berth and Marina Moorers are asked to contact the bridge keeper before leaving their mooring or The Marina.
+Boaters leaving SJBOC Berths and Marina Moorings are asked to contact the Bridge Keeper before leaving their respective moorings.

 Tel.
 01452 740 444 or 07827 254 740 or VHF Channel 74.